onkarpotdar13/Project_OpenCart/ProjectProcess.md

 ### Step 1: Create Test Case - User Account Registration

 - 1.1 Create `BasePage` class under the `com.base` package which includes only the constructor.
-This will be invoked by every Page Object Class constructor for reusability.
+This will be invoked by every Page Object 	  	  Class constructor for re-usability.
 - 1.2 Create page object classes for `HomePage` and `RegisterPage` under the `com.pom` package (these classes extend `BasePage`).
 - 1.3 Create a class `TC001_AccountRegistrationTest` under the `com.testcases` package.
 - 1.4 Create a class `BaseTest` under the `com.base` package and copy reusable methods.